nestjs/docs.nestjs.com/content/components.md

 }
 ```

-Since we have the service class already done, let's use it inside the `CatsController`:
+Now that we have a service class to retrieve cats, let's use it inside the `CatsController`:

 ```typescript
 @@filename(cats.controller)